FILTER

 Xie’s research into library collections led him to explore literary censorship in Chinese history.
 He has methodically documented banned books from the Qing Dynasty (1644-1911) through the Republic Era (1911-1949) and early People's Republic period (1950s), examining how censorship reflects changing political ideologies, religious allegiances, and moral priorities.
 The research has informed both his paintings and archival installations over the years, including an exhibition at Asia Society New York, Xie Xiaoze: Object of Evidence (2019-2020).
 This upcoming exhibition includes his life-size, hand-sculpted and hand-painted porcelain reproductions of previously banned books, some of which will be displayed publicly for the first time.

-Aiisan Atelier's solo exhibition Archaeology of Knowledge is on view concurrently with Stanford Art Gallery's Ashes of Memory, and solo exhibition at Tsinghua University Art Museum, Beijing, China.
+Aiisan Atelier's solo exhibition Archaeology of Knowledge is on view concurrently with Minnesota Street Project's Enduring Stories: Sculptures by Xie Xiaoze in San Francisco, Amber of History: Reimagining the Library Cave at Dunhuang at Tsinghua University Art Museum, Beijing; and Staging Dunhuang, Dunhuang Contemporary Art Museum, Shanghai, China.

 Alisan Atelier